Relativistic runaway electron avalanches within complex thunderstorm electric field structures

-The momentum direction of a generated seed electron is random, thus, in general, this electron has to turn in the direction against the cell electric field to produce a RREA.
-Consequently, one of the crucial parameters of the energetic particle is the probability of a reversal of the generated electron.
+The momentum direction of a generated seed electron is random for the multicell reactor, thus, in general, this electron has to turn in the direction against the cell electric field to produce a RREA.
+Consequently, one of the crucial parameters of the system is the probability of a reversal of the generated electron with RREA development.
 In this paper, the GEANT4 simulation was carried out to calculate the reversal probability depending on the parameters of the electric field structure.
-Seed electrons were launched from the middle of the cell with fixed energy and momentum direction.
-The resulting RREA was investigated using the detector modeled at the edge of the cell.
+In the present simulation, seed electrons were launched from the middle of the cell.
+The resulting RREA was registered using the detector modeled at the edge of the cell.
 If the seed electron produces a RREA then it has reversed, otherwise, it was absorbed and it did not have any further impact on RREAs dynamics within the thundercloud.
 In this study, the electron reversal probability was calculated as the number of reversed seed electrons divided by the total number of launched seed electrons.